 The thalamus and hypothalamus control sleeping, hormone release, thirst, appetite, sex and, it is thought, our emotions.
 The pons and the medulla control the vital functions of the body such as heart rate and breathing.

 The brains of all mammals have the same basic components, however, the size differs depending on the species.
 The canine species for example has a bigger olfactory bulb (the olfactory bulb is an essential structure devoted to the sense of smell) than the human because they use their sharp sense of smell to hunt for food.
 Humans have terribly giant cerebral hemispheres which suggest that humans have a greater enchant and capacity for thought compared to other species.

 There are no blood vessels in the brain – it is separated from the rest of the body by the blood brain barrier.
 The function of the blood brain barrier is to prevent it from common bacterial infections.
-Viruses can pass through the blood brain barrier but antibodies cannot which is why brain diseases are so serious.
+Viruses can pass through the blood brain barrier but antibodies cannot which is why brain disease in dogs are so serious.

 What are neurological disorders?